-Mississauga Vision Centre knows that as you grow into the later, golden years of your life, your risk for serious, vision threatening eye conditions grows significantly.
+Mississauga Vision Centre and Brampton Vision Centre know that as you grow into the later, golden years of your life, your risk for serious, vision-threatening eye conditions grows significantly.
 This is why we offer our older patients special attention with these risks in mind, as well as low vision screenings and assistance and advice concerning low vision aids to those in their golden years who may have trouble leaving the house.

 Once you hit the age of 65 and older, eye doctors recommend that you have a comprehensive eye exam at least every two years.
 Even if you aren’t experiencing any symptoms or trouble seeing, it is still important to have regular screenings.
 This is because eye conditions such as glaucoma and macular degeneration progress slowly and often have very slight, if any, symptoms.
 This is why many people don’t realize that they have these eye conditions until it is too late to save their vision in a significant way.
 This becomes increasingly common in the older population set.